 If four or more positions on the city council become vacant at any time due to disaster or an event that results in the death or inability to serve of four or more members, the mayor, mayor pro-tem, majority of the surviving members of council or, if there be but one, any surviving member, may call a special election to fill the vacant positions.
 In such event, pending the election, if there are three (3) surviving members of the city council they shall constitute a quorum.
-If there are not at least three surviving members of the city in the order listed shall serve with the surviving members of the council on an interim basis as necessary to result in a four member quorum: (1) the chair of the planning and zoning commission; (2) the vice chair of the planning and zoning commission; (3) the city manager; (4) the chief of police; (5) the city secretary; and (6) the director of public works.
-If such surviving officers officers elected at the special election take office.
+If there are not at least three surviving members the following officers of the city in the order listed shall serve with the surviving members of the council on an interim basis as necessary to result in a four member quorum: (1) the chair of the planning and zoning commission; (2) the vice chair of the planning and zoning commission; (3) the city manager; (4) the chief of police; (5) the city secretary; and (6) the director of public works.
+If such surviving officers not be sufficient in number to constitute a quorum, the remainder shall constitute a quorum until the officers elected at the special election take office.